tomkludy/docker-drawio-renderer/README.md

 [Diagrams.net](https://diagrams.net) has added [command-line options](https://j2r2b.github.io/2019/08/06/drawio-cli.html) to [Draw.io Desktop](https://github.com/jgraph/drawio-desktop) which allow you to automate converting diagrams into images.
 This is great!

-Unfortunately, Draw.io desktop is an Electron-based application, and cannot execute without first installing a huge number of dependencies, including a GUI environment such as X11 within which it can run.
+Unfortunately, Draw.io Desktop is an Electron-based application, and cannot execute without first installing a huge number of dependencies, including a GUI environment such as X11 within which it can run.
 This makes it difficult to integrate into other services such as Jenkins build pipelines.

 This package puts Draw.io Desktop into a Docker container along with all of its dependencies and a simple HTTP REST server, allowing you to easily call it from other services regardless of platform or language.